-Please note I touched on this idea of keeping items ready at the door in the Mudroom and Entryway Organization Challenge, and we'll touch on it further in Week #36 of the Organized Home Challenge, which focuses on some specific back to school ideas for your home including the launch pad and the homework area (see below for more on that idea).
+Please note I touched on this idea of keeping items ready at the door in the Mudroom and Entryway Organization Challenge, and we'll touch on it later in the Organized Home Challenge, which focuses on some specific back to school ideas for your home including the launch pad and the homework area (see below for more on that idea).

 Once you've got your mornings under control, there is still the matter of the rest of the school day to contend with.

 Before your kids ever even head out for the first day of school you'll need to stock up on back to school supplies, and I love to hit the sales to make sure I get the best deal possible.

 One way to save time and money at the same time is to strategically work these back to school sales to get additional kids' art supplies and home office supplies that you need or want for your home at the same time.

 Now, the point is not to clutter up your house with stuff you don't need, but you can save some serious cash by stocking up during these sales, especially on basics like crayons, markets, dry erase markers, notebooks and school binders.

 Remember, you need supplies for your kids at school, but also some supplies at your home for them to use when doing their homework each afternoon or evening too.
 To help you with this I've created a back to school supplies list for your home (which includes a free printable), which lists what supplies you need to have at home for homework and school projects.

 In addition, I've also created a home office supplies list (which also has a free printable) that lists all the necessary supplies for your home, to make sure you stock what you'll really need.

 Once you've got all your school supplies check out these ideas for how to organize school supplies for at home use.